VolleyManagement/volley-management/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Story/bug tag is assigned to created/affected test: `@ab:123`
 - [ ] Tests resolve `IRequestHandler<,>` instance instead of concrete implementation
 - [ ] Step definition class has `Scope` attribute
+- [ ] Each scenario should use unique entity ID to avoid issues as tests run in parallel

 #### Integration Tests